cityssm/eslint-config-cityssm/CONTRIBUTING.md

 <corporateapps@cityssm.on.ca> instead.**

-For all other bug reports, feature requests, or enhancements, open an issue and use the closest template.
+For all other bug reports, feature requests, or enhancements, open an issue and use the closest template available.

 ## Thanks Again